-According to United Bank’s website, “We’ve Raised The Bar … Literally!”
-The bar being the qualifying balance cap on its Kasasa Cash account, which is now a healthy $25k (up from $10k).
-The current 3.01% APY on qualifying balances has been effect for about 14 months.
-Qualifying balances over $25k earn 1.00% APY, with non-qualifying balances earning 0.05% APY.
+United Bank’s Kasasa Cash has been earning 3.01% APY on qualifying balances up to $25k for about 2 ½ years.
+Qualifying balances over $25k earn 0.50% APY, with non-qualifying balances earning 0.05% APY.

 - At least 10 debit card purchases.

 - Be enrolled in and log into online banking.